 September 25, 2015: LIHI Executive Director Michael J. Sale, using authority delegated from the LIHI Governing Board, has determined that the Bowersock Hydroelectric Project (FERC No. 13526) continues to meet the LIHI Certification Criteria.
 The effective certification date for the Bowersock Project is July 9, 2014 for a five (5) year term, which will expire on July 9, 2019, with the following condition:

-- Condition 1.
+- Satisfied in 2020.
+Condition 1.
 The facility owner shall provide LIHI with a brief report on the status and progress on the current recreational plan for the facility.
 This summary report shall be due as part of the next annual Compliance report to LIHI.
 If the progress on the recreational plan is deemed satisfactory at that time, this condition will be removed.

 April 20, 2015: On April 16, 2015 LIHI received a complete application from the Bowersock Mills and Power Company (BMPC) for an additional term of certification of the Bowersock Mills Hydroelectric facilities.
 The application materials were delayed because the facilities underwent material changes, and BMPC required additional time to gather documentation and supportive materials.
 The 2014 application is provided below.

 January 27, 2010: It has been determined by LIHI’s Governing Board that the Bowersock Project continues to meet the Certification Criteria.
 The project has been recertified for a five year term, effective July 9, 2009 and expiring July 9, 2014.